Getting your Trinity Audio player ready...

 She whipped around and, coyly, walked off.

-Mr. Shulenmeyers motioned for me to come in.
-I entered and sank into the chair by the window.
+I entered and slipped into the chair by the window.
 It was my favorite spot in the office.
-Over the years, I had been in this room on many occasions.
-Sometimes as a youth sponsor or an academic achiever, but mostly to visit my mother, Lauren Bramwell-Gates, former dean of the academy.
+Over the years, I’d sat there on many occasions—sometimes as a youth sponsor, sometimes as an academic achiever—but mostly to visit my mother, Lauren Bramwell-Gates, former dean of the institute.

 “I must say, Billy, this is new territory for you.
 Every other time you have been in this office, it was to accept academic accolades.
 But to everyone’s disappointment, you fell off the achievement horse.
 Now it looks like you are trudging in muddy water.
-What’s this about you creating anarchy in Mrs. Nelson-Perkins’ class?”
+What’s this about you creating anarchy in Mrs. Nelson-Perkins’s class?”

 “I was set up by He Whose Name is Not Spoken.”